keerthivasan50/EX-05_CNS/README.md

 # DEFEATING MALWARE - BUILDING TROJANS

 # AIM:
- To build a Trojan and know the harmness of the trojan malwares in a computer system.
+ To build a Trojan and know the harmness of the trojan malwares in a computer system..

 # PROCEDURE:
 1. Create a simple trojan by using Windows Batch File (.bat)